A pious, clean, and calming blue – Sherwin Williams Upward is all set to take your home into a different note.

-For warmer regions – I recommend painting this color in the entrance of the homes and especially in the common areas to create a calming and tranquilizing effect in the homes.
+For warmer regions – I recommend painting this color in the entrance of your house and especially in the common areas to create a calming and tranquilizing effect.

 You can always blend this paint color with lighter-toned paint colors that have an LRV of more than 70.